 Visitors to Istanbul may find it difficult to grasp the size of the city at first glance.
 Especially foreign visitors are amazed by the large number of places to visit in Istanbul.
-The list of 15 things to do in Istanbul prepared by Istanbul Travel Blog summarizes what a first time visitor to Istanbul should do.
+The list of 15 things to do in Istanbul summarizes what a first time visitor to Istanbul can do.

 In this mega city with a population of over 15 million, there is a 24-hour life.
 In some parts of the city, the streets become deserted at night, while in other places the entertainment continues until morning.